ManifestManah/NoBlock/README.md

 ## Credits
-A Big thank you to [WD-](https://github.com/shobhit-pathak/)  for helping me find a way to change the value of the player's collision group.
+A Big thank you to:
+- [WD-](https://github.com/shobhit-pathak/) for helping me find a way to change the value of the player's collision group.
-It took us a lot of testing, before we finally found the correct collision group value to use for CS2.
+- KillStr3aK
+- [KillStr3aK](https://github.com/KillStr3aK/) for helping with windows and linux checks and collision rule changes.